sunghoonyang/noise-capstone/README.md

+# Hearing Noise Complaints

-# Rapid Response for DEP Noise Complaints
+## Data Driven Optimization of Rapid Response to Urban Noise Complaints

-*Abstract is extracted from the report:*
+*Abstract as extracted from the report:*
->In New York City, the Department of Environmental Protection (DEP) handles outdoor noise complaints from sources ranging from construction activity to the jingle of ice cream trucks.
-In recent years, the growing volume of noise complaints has increased the agency’s response times and hindered enforcement of the city’s noise code.
-This capstone project aims to provide a data-driven approach to optimize the DEP’s processes to better address noise complaints.
-To accomplish this, we will cluster noise complaints spatially and temporally.
-We will then deploy a random forest classifier to assign a priority to each cluster based on enforceability, previous complaint resolutions, and sponsor parameters.
-Based on our discussion with domain experts and preliminary analysis, we anticipate that our clustering model will more accurately identify enforceable and high-priority complaint clusters than models that assign priority to complaints based on other factors.
-The intended implications of this work are to shorten complaint time to resolution, reduce the complaint backlog, and increase the issuance of violations.
+> In New York City, the Department of Environmental Protection (DEP) handles outdoor noise complaints from sources ranging from construction activity to the jingle of ice cream trucks.
+Since 2010, the growing volume of noise complaints has increased the agency’s response times and hindered enforcement of the city’s noise code.
+This capstone project provides a data-driven approach to optimize the DEP’s processes to better address noise complaints.
+To accomplish this, we deployed two machine learning models: an LSTM neural network to predict spatial and temporal complaint volume, and a random forest classifier model to predict complaint enforceability.
+Model features were 311 complaints, socioeconomics, PLUTO land use, weather conditions, and construction variances.
+Based on sponsor feedback, we opted for the random forest classifier model and to optimize its performance for recall.
+In evaluation, the model precision was 9.3% and recall was 91.1%.
+The model’s enforceability predictions were incorporated into an interactive data visualization for DEP inspectors to identify clusters of unresolved noise complaints with a high likelihood of enforceability.
+The implications of our work are to improve noise code enforcement and reduce the DEP backlog.

 ## Team
 Team consists of five CUSP graduate students: